 Responsibilities of Selected Scholars

 - Scholars must work under the supervision of a sponsoring faculty member(s).
 Students typically enroll in XXX-490 with their project advisor fall and spring semesters.
-These classes carry 3 credits and appear as "Independent Study" on your transcript.
+These classes carry 3 credits and appear as "Independent Study" on the student's transcript.

 - Selected scholars must remain full-time students (unless a CCS applicant) and maintain good academic standing during the scholarship year.